Taxation of Independent Contractors in Kenya

 Understanding Taxation in Kenya

-In Kenya, taxation plays a pivotal role in the country's economic landscape.
+In Kenya, taxation plays a key role in the country's economic arena.
 It fuels the government's ability to provide essential public services, infrastructure, and social programs.

-Remember that an independent contractor is considered to be self-employed / a sole proprietor, so in effect, you are running your own one-person business.
+Remember that an independent contractor is considered to be self-employed or a sole proprietor, so in effect, you are running your own one-person business.

 Tax Obligations and Responsibilities of Independent Contractors

-As an independent contractor, it's essential to understand your tax obligations.
-You are required to file your taxes regularly, which includes making payments for income tax.
-The tax year in Kenya runs from 1st January to 31st December, and you need to file your tax returns by the 30th of June the following year.
-This means, if you earned income as a freelancer in 2024, you will need to file your tax return by June 30, 2025.
+As an independent contractor, it's essential to understand your income tax obligations.
+The tax year in Kenya for individuals runs from 1st January to 31st December.
+You are required to file your tax returns by the 30th of June the following year.

 Common Tax Deductions for freelancers